An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Introduction

 Considering that this paper deals with asymptotic preserving scheme (AP), one also has to mention that there are different approaches to construct such schemes for kinetic models in various contexts.
-We mention for instance works based on domain decompositions, separating the macroscopic (fluid) domain from the microscopic (kinetic) one (see \cite{CR1, D1}).
-There is another kind of (AP) schemes for kinetic equations, which are based on the use of time relaxed techniques where the Boltzmann collision operator is discretized by a spectral or a Monte-Carlo method (see \cite{ GAB,P1,PR1,PR}).
-Other techniques have also been developed to design multiscale numerical methods which are based on splitting strategy \cite{COR, JP, JRT,Kl1}, penalization procedure \cite{FJ,FJ1,JB,BS} or micro-macro decomposition which first was used by Liu and Yu for theoretical study of the fluid limit of the Boltzmann equation \cite{Li}.
-It was then used to develop an AP scheme for different asymptotics (diffusion, fluid, high-field, ...), see \cite{Lem,Benn09,CG,CCL,L6,Ji,BLM,LMH}.
+We mention for instance approaches based on domain decompositions, separating the macroscopic (fluid) domain from the microscopic (kinetic) one (see \cite{CR1, D1}).
+There are other kind of (AP) schemes for kinetic equations, which are based on the use of time relaxed techniques where the Boltzmann collision operator is discretized by a spectral or a Monte-Carlo method (see~\cite{P1,PR1,PR}).
+Various techniques have also been developed to design multiscale numerical methods which are based on splitting strategy \cite{Carr11, COR, JP, JRT,Kl1}, penalization procedure \cite{FJ,FJ1,JB,BS} or micro-macro decomposition which first was used by Liu and Yu for theoretical study of the fluid limit of the Boltzmann equation \cite{Li}.
+It was then used to develop an AP scheme for different asymptotics (diffusion, fluid, high-field, ...), see~\cite{Lem,Benn09,CG,CCL,L6,Ji,BLM,LMH}.

-In this work, we extend a method of micro-macro decomposition in order to construct asymptotic preserving schemes (AP) for kinetic equations describing chemotaxis phenomena.
+In this paper, we extend a method of micro-macro decomposition in order to construct asymptotic preserving schemes (AP) for kinetic equations describing chemotaxis phenomena.
 Our strategy consists in rewriting the kinetic equation as a coupled system of kinetic part and macroscopic one, by using the micro-macro decomposition of the distribution function.
 Indeed, this function is decomposed into its corresponding equilibrium distribution plus the deviation.
 By using a classical projection technique, we obtain an evolution equation for the macroscopic parameters of the equilibrium coupled to a kinetic equation for the non-equilibrium part.
 Although our approach is rather general to apply to a very large class of collision operators, the numerical tests shown in our work were obtained with very simple model.

-The outline of this paper is the following.
-In Sect.
-2, we present the kinetic model and its properties.
-The micro-macro decomposition, the corresponding formulation of the kinetic equation, and the macroscopic limit are presented in Sect.
-3. Our numerical scheme is presented in Sect.
-4. Finally, our method is demonstrated with a numerical tests in Sect.
-5.
+The outline of the contents are the following.
+In Section~2, we present the kinetic model and its properties.
+The micro-macro decomposition, the corresponding formulation of the kinetic equation, and the macroscopic limit are presented in Section~3.
+Our numerical scheme is presented in Section~4.
+Finally, a numerical test is presented in Section~5.